Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: Results Discussion

 At the largest field strengths applied, we must consider the relevance of microwave field induced ionization, though it isn't included in the model.
 This is analogous to ionization in atoms, since the electron is being promoted to a continuum state, which in the case of excitons is in the conduction band.
 In static fields, the ionization field threshold has been observed to follow an $n^{-4}$ trend~\cite{Heckotter2018-1,Heckotter2018-2,HeckotterThesis}.
 These results predict that the static field required for ionization would be $\sim6000$~V~m$^{-1}$ at $n=11$, which is almost an order of magnitude larger than the highest field strength used in this work.
 However, the case of microwave field induced ionization is more complicated than the static field case as multi-photon absorption processes can also lead to ionization~\cite{Gallagher1994ionization}.
 In atomic Rydberg systems, hydrogen-like atoms follow an $n^{-5}$ scaling when the microwave frequency is less than the level spacing, and ionize at lower microwave field strengths than corresponding static fields~\cite{gallagher1994}.

 Our model provides insight into whether multi-photon ionization is significant.
-As previously discussed, the Floquet components give contours for the minimum number of microwave photons involved at a given field strength (figure \ref{fig:photons}), which can be compared to the binding energy of the excitons.
+As previously discussed, the Floquet components indicate the minimum number of microwave photons involved at a given field strength (figure \ref{fig:photons}).
+This information can be compared to the binding energy of the excitons.
 At $\hbar\omega_\text{p}=E_{12\text{P}}$ the highest Floquet component within the $95\%$ contour is $N=10$ which leads to a frequency of $70$~GHz compared with the binding energy for $12$P of $117$~GHz implying that multi-photon ionization is not significant.
 However, by $\hbar\omega_\text{p}=E_{15\text{P}}$ the binding energy of $15$P has dropped to 93~GHz and the maximum significant Floquet component has increased to $N=17$ within $95\%$, a frequency of $119$~GHz, so microwave field induced ionization starts to become important.
 A major difference from atomic Rydberg systems is the lifetime of the states.
-The excitonic lifetime is $<1$~ns due to phonon scattering, which is comparable to the oscillation period of the microwave field, whereas in atomic Rydberg systems the state lifetime is much larger, so it's possible states could spontaneously decay before absorbing enough photons for ionization.
+The excitonic lifetime is less than $1$~ns due to phonon scattering, which is comparable to the oscillation period of the microwave field, whereas in atomic Rydberg systems the state lifetime is much larger.
+Here, excitons could spontaneously decay before absorbing enough photons for ionization.
 Extending the theoretical model to include a continuum would allow microwave field induced ionization to be studied further, however, the addition of ionization via an arbitrary number of microwave photons is non-trivial~\cite{shakeshaft_86}.
 For the field strengths considered here, microwave field ionization is not expected to be playing a significant role.